hstoklosa/twitter-clone/README.md

 ## 📖 Usage

-The project is open-source, so feel free to clone the repository and use it as you wish, either to inspect what I've done or to extend it.
+This project is open-source and I welcome anyone to clone the repository.
+Whether you're curious about my approach or looking to build upon it, feel free to dive in.

-However, I would prefer if you didn't copy my code and claim it as your own.
-Therefore, if you plan on extending and deploying this Twitter clone, please provide a link to this repository in your README.
+I only ask that if you use my code, please don't present it as solely your own creation.
+If you decide to extend and deploy this X/Twitter clone application, I'd appreciate a shoutout: just add a link back to this repository in your README.
+Happy exploring!

 ### 📦 Installation